1983 World Series of Poker

-The 1983 World Series of Poker (WSOP) was a series of poker tournaments held from May 9 to May 12, 1983, at Binion's Horseshoe.
+The 1983 World Series of Poker (WSOP) was a series of poker tournaments held from May 9 to 12, 1983, at Binion's Horseshoe.

 Events

 There were 13 preliminary events at the 1983 WSOP.
 After the Main Event, there were two other tournaments on the schedule.
 This was the first World Series of Poker where the Main Event was not the final tournament.